LaputanMachines/beautiful-nanaimo/_posts/2023-11-12-transit-is-good-actually.md

 layout: post
 title: "Transit is Good, Actually"
 description: "The proposed transit exchange in Nanaimo is essential for promoting equity, economic prosperity, and environmental sustainability.
 Investing in the exchange enhances Nanaimo's livability and productivity.
 Opposition may not represent the thousands who rely on buses daily.
 Supporting this initiative aligns with a vision for a more inclusive and accessible city."
-permalink: /letters/2023-11-12-transit-is-good-actually
+permalink: /articles/2023-11-12-transit-is-good-actually
 date: 2023-11-12
 image: '/images/letters/2023-11-12-transit-is-good-actually/header.png'
 image_caption: "Artist's rendering of the future downtown Nanaimo transit exchange.
 (City of Nanaimo)"
 published: true
-type: letter
+type: post
 author: strong-towns-nanaimo
-tags: [letter, transit, livability]
+tags: [features, transit, livability]
 ---

 Busses are a good thing, actually.
 If you believe (as I do) that our city should prioritize equity, economic prosperity, and the environment, you should be supportive of this exchange.
 There have been many people writing to local papers about why the city should not move forward with this exchange, but I believe they are wrong.
 Here’s why.